coneda/kor/docs/api.intro.md

 ## Parameters

-These parameters are available for endpoints that return **several paginated results**:
+These parameters are available for endpoints that return **multiple paginated results**:

 * `page` [integer] The result page for paginated results